Last updated on November 2, 2022

 Three of these are there to protect you when you become the monarch and the other two take advantage of it.
 Since being the monarch gives your opponents a great reason to attack you, you need to give them even better reasons not to.

 Let’s use Kazuul, Tyrant of the Cliffs as an example.
 The Tyrant forces your opponents to pay three extra mana for every creature attacking you.
 If they don’t, you create a 3/3 token.
 Attacking you means you’ll have as many creatures to hit them back with, if not more.
 Unless they waste absurd amounts of mana.
-Both options creates a huge disadvantage for your opponents.
+Both options create a huge disadvantage for your opponents.

 Both Teysa, Envoy of Ghosts and Darien, King of Kjeldor work in similar ways.
 Dread approaches the issue from a different angle but still manages to keep your opponents at bay.